andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 &nbsp;
 ### Step 8 - Give CommandBox read/write permissions to the server.json file
 Because CommandBox opens and rewrites the server.json file, the user 'cfbox' needs read/write priviliges for it.
-To adjust it navigate to the file with the file explorer 'thunar' -&gt; right click the server.json file -&gt; 'permissisions' &gt; group &gt; __'cfbox'__ with __read/write__ permissions.
+To adjust it navigate to the file with the file explorer 'thunar' -&gt; right click the server.json file -&gt; 'permissisions' -&gt; group -&gt; __'cfbox'__ with __read/write__ permissions.

 &nbsp;
 ### Step 9 - Run CommandBox for the first time as the user 'cfbox' for initialization